Skip to content Accessibility statement

 About the project

-It is envisaged that it will be located on freehold land on York’s Campus East, placing this project of UK significance on a university campus.
+It is envisaged that the project will be located on freehold land on York’s Campus East, placing this project of UK significance on a university campus.
 It will be a catalyst for potential future research projects by creating a “living lab” on campus.

 Phase 1 (first three years)